toniminhkhoi/aws-iot-dashboard/backend/README.md

   firewall, and RDS Security Group.
 - `certificate verify failed` or missing CA: check `global-bundle.pem`, `sslrootcert`, and run the backend from the `backend` directory.
-- RDS connection timeout: allow TCP `5432` from the EC2 Security Group or another approved source in the RDS Security Group.
+- RDS connection timeout: allow TCP `5432` from the backend instance Security Group or another approved source in the RDS Security Group.
 - `404` when creating a command: send telemetry for that `deviceId` first.
 - `ModuleNotFoundError`: activate the virtual environment and reinstall `requirements.txt`.